erwindon/SaltGUI/docs/README.md

 Commands can be run normally, in which case the command runs to completion and shows the results.
 Alternatively, it can be started asynchronously, in which case only a bit of progress information is shown.
 When variable `state_events` is set to `true`, then the progress is shown per state when applicable.
 Batch commands are not supported at this time.

+When executing commands, the setting for api-flag `full_return` is taken from option `saltgui_full_return` in salt master configuration file `/etc/salt/master`.
+When set to `true`, this will result in some more information available in the execution result, e.g. the job-id.
+This flag may (or may not) be applied to the internal commands that SaltGUI uses to show information.

 ## Output
 SaltGUI shows the data that is returned by the Salt API.